August 1, 2019

 There are two main types of treatment: surgery followed with physical therapy or conservative physical therapy alone.
 Which type you get depends on who you are, how severe the injury, what you like to do and other lifestyle factors to be discussed between you and your medical team.
 Generally, there is a time when you may be on crutches with a brace to protect the knee.
 Exercises, including isometrics and open chain work will be done to strengthen around the knee, before moving on to resistance work, strengthening and then higher activities such as plyometrics that will help you return to your favorite sport.

 At Imagine Physical Therapy in the Charleston area, we help everyone from Wando athletes to professional dancers to weekend warriors to working folks.
 We have seen knee patients as young as 5 and as old as 95.
 We are here to get you better faster and to stay stronger longer, offering imaginably more than you could have hoped for.
-For any knee injuries, or other injuries or pains you may be experiencing, call our team today!
+For all of your physical therapy questions, concerns, or to schedule an appointment, contact our team at Imagine Physical Therapy today!